-- teach material which emphasises the strengths and weaknesses of democracy in contrast to other forms of government in other countries and how democracy works in Britain - ensure that all learners within the school are consulted on a regular basis on their safety and well-being - ensure staff have high levels of safeguarding training - have high expectations for all of our students in terms of behaviour and progress - develop softer skills through our Aspire learning habits - use teaching resources from a wide variety of sources to help learners to understand a wide range of faiths and beliefs - explore and promote diversity and shared values between communities
+- promote fundamental British values throughout the curriculum. - ensure that all learners within the school are consulted on a regular basis about their safety and well-being - ensure staff have high levels of safeguarding training to identify children at risk - have high expectations for all of our students in terms of behaviour and progress - develop softer skills through our ASPIRE learning habits - use teaching resources from a wide variety of sources to help learners to understand a wide range of faiths and beliefs - explore and promote diversity and shared values between communities

 These values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
-Teaching the school's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society
+Teaching the school's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society messages.
+The filtering systems used in our school blocks inappropriate content, including extremist content and social media, and meets all filtering and monitoring standards as described in the DfE's Filtering and Monitoring standards.
+Searches and web addresses are monitored, and the IT team and the DSL are alerted to concerns flagged by the system.
+This filtering and monitoring system is audited regularly to ensure suitability.
+Where staff, students or visitors find unblocked extremist content they must report it to the DSL.